The legendary analyst warns: this is the next level of Bitcoin!

 On the other hand, the analyst states that investors should expect some momentum if Bitcoin breaks the $40,200 mark.
 Michael Poppe also reminds us that the next Bitcoin price behavior may be influenced by the fact that since the beginning of 2022, the asset has been trading in the range of $30,000 to $46,000.

-In addition, we conclude that we are trying to break above $44,600 and eventually fall below the range that will haunt the lower side of this range.
+In addition, we conclude that we are trying to break above $44,600 and eventually fall below the range that will haunt the lower part of this range.

 The analyst’s price analysis was done after bitcoin dropped below $40,000 in the last 24 hours.
 At the time of publication, the asset was trading at $39,607.